-

 Inspections also check for compliance with ICC-SRCC policies relevant to each certification program.
 Current policy documents can be found on the Forms & Policies Webpage.
 Those that are important for inspections include:

-• Rules for Mark and Certificate Use: This document explains the requirements for the use of ICC-SRCC certification marks and labels required under each certification program.
+- Rules for Mark and Certificate Use: This document explains the requirements for the use of ICC-SRCC certification marks and labels required under each certification program.
+Also see the Usage Guideline for ICC-SRCC Marks.

 For additional questions, please contact us or ask your assigned inspector.